-Not to sound cliché but I saw both the radical left and radical right to be just as bad as each other; both highlighting the faults of both the far right and left.
+Not to sound cliché but I started to see both the radical left and radical right to be just as bad as each other; both highlighting the faults of both the far right and left.
 I found myself shifting further to the centre due to this.

 As my views began to shift I could see more and more backlash from my left wing audience.
 When I spoke out against the violence from ANTIFA in January I faced instant opposition, but rather than contesting the argument I was presenting people were quick to attack my identity and supposed lack of moral compass.

 Then when I spoke out against the Chicago kidnapping of a white disabled suspected Trump supporter I saw how the incident was downplayed and race being taken out of the equation.
 I saw people justify the attack and remain adamant it wasn’t a hate crime because he was a ‘privileged white guy’.
 I failed to see how someone who was targeted due to the color of their skin had any measure of racial privilege or power.

 Again when I spoke out against physically attacking random Trump supporters after seeing what happened in Berkeley in February I was met with instant backlash and called a Nazi sympathizer.
 Once again I saw no measured counter arguments only attacks on my identity and moral compass.
 A clear pattern was beginning to emerge.

 Nothing I’ve listed above should be controversial; but seeing my audience react to it as if I was preaching hate was a wake up call to me.
 I didn’t see logic, nor did I didn’t see measured and mature conversations.
 I was being attacked ferociously for standing against needless political violence.